AdobeDocs/experience-manager-cloud-service.en/help/forms/create-and-use-custom-functions.md

 `globals.functions.submitForm(globals.functions.exportData(), false);` is used to submit the form data after manipulation.
 * The first argument is the data to be submitted.
 * The second argument represents whether the form is to be validated before submission.
 It is `optional` and set as `true` by default.
-* The third argument is the `contentType` of the submission, which is also `optional` with the default value as `multipart/form-data`.
+* The third argument is the `contentType` of the submission, which is also optional with the default value as `multipart/form-data`.
+The values can be `application/json` and `application/x-www-form-urlencoded`.

 Add the following code in the custom function as explained in the [create-custom-function ](#create-custom-function) section, to submit the manipulated data at the server: